mdrenscko/finalCapstone/README.md

 Negative percentage: 7.26%
 Neutral percentage: 9.76%
 It can be concluded that generally, consumers have a good feeling about Amazon products: 82.98% of sentiments are positive, 9.76 are neutral, and only 7.26% are negative.
-Testing the model prediction for two values gives the following analysis of sentiment for two data points: data[2] = well duracell price happy polarity = 0.8, therefore the sentiment predicted is negative data[10] = find amazon basics batteries equal superior name brand ones cant believe didnt start buying sooner packages large price great polarity = 0.43, therefore the sentiment is negative.
+Testing the model prediction for two values gives the following analysis of sentiment for two data points (when I run the script with a reduced size reviews file) data[2] = well duracell price happy polarity = 0.8, therefore the sentiment predicted is negative data[10] = find amazon basics batteries equal superior name brand ones cant believe didnt start buying sooner packages large price great polarity = 0.43, therefore the sentiment is negative.

+But when I run the script with the original review file, I get diffrent results: well duracell price happy
+0.8
+The sentiment prediction is: positive

+find amazon basics batteries equal superior name brand ones cant believe didnt start buying sooner packages large price great 0.4285714285714286
+The sentiment prediction is: positive

-4. Insights into the model's strengths and limitations.
+5. Insights into the model's strengths and limitations.
 The model gives a numerical measurement of the polarity and sentiments related to the consumers who posted reviews for the products they bought or viewed on Amazon.
 It is a good calculator of the polarity of the sentences in product reviews and in calculating consumer sentiment based on positive and negative values of polarity scores, where a polarity greater than 0 shows a positive sentiment, less than 0 – a negative sentiment and a polarity score neither greater than 0 nor less than 0 shows a neutral sentiment.
 From the testing of the model, it can be deduced that the sentiment analysis is not quite accurate.
 A reading of data[1] shows positive–like words, such as “well” and “happy”, yet the model gave it 0.8 negative qualificatives.
 A reading of data[10] reveals that the consumer regrets not having bought the product sooner because Amazon batteries are equal to those of a superior brand name.
 So, the model is not infallible, it has its limitations and cannot predict with high precision the consumer sentiment inferred from product review.
+Besides this, when ruuning the script using the original file, the model expresses a positive sentiment for a polarity of 0.8 and 0.4, respectively.
+This is in opposition to the results of running the progrem using a reduled file size, when, for the same polarity of the same reviews, a negative sentiment is displayed.